 The first logo shows a majestic roaring lion in profile with its paw on the ball.
 At the bottom, on a green band with a white border, it reads The F.A.
 Premier League.

 The acronym is related to the organization’s legal name, which sounds like the Football Association Premier League.
 The league’s formation was caused by the desire to increase revenue and the confrontation between the Football Association and the Football League.
 The leading clubs already received the lion’s share of all EFL revenues (more than 75%), but if they were split into a super league, they could earn even more.
-Therefore, the Football Association supported the formation of the Premier League and led it.
+Therefore, the Football Association supported and led the formation of the Premier League.
 The rights to broadcast matches were sold for five years for £ 304 million.

-The highest symbols of English power are used for the emblem: the Berber lion and the crown.
+The emblem uses the highest symbols of English power: the Berber lion and the crown.
 The lion is considered the national animal and is depicted on the country’s coat of arms, and the crown of St. Edward is used for the coronation of monarchs.

-The image shows that the league represents the country in the highest-class international competitions.
+The image shows the league representing the country in the highest-class international competitions.
 The paw on the ball symbolizes the patronage of the country’s monarchs and their blessing to win.
-The composition promises: Premier League representatives are the best and will fight like lions.
+The composition promises that Premier League representatives are the best and will fight like lions.

 The green ribbon symbolizes the soccer field, and the white stripes – markings on it.